aleshaleksey/fansys23/skills.md

   - Threshold = 10 + [turns falling or out of control].
 - **Emulate highter flight** category (eg good flyer trying to hover).
 This is also used for manoeuvres.
   - Threshold = 10 + [5 x number of categories above current category].
+- **Take care**: Yes.
+- **Try again**: Yes, although the DM can rule that repeated failure results in the "crippled" condition or damage to the vehicle.

 __DEX: Heal__